dhilipsiva/YAD/README.md

 - **User Interface**: The software includes a straightforward user interface, optimized for the E-ink display.
 It enables users to initiate and manage secure data transfers with ease.

 - **Security Measures**: The software incorporates robust security measures, including data encryption, authentication, and access control, to protect sensitive information during transfer and storage.

----

-**Note**: This repository contains the specification document only.
-For the actual device hardware and software code, please refer to the [ProxiSync GitHub Repository](link-to-your-device-repo).